Dolapomimi/github.io/README.md

 The data that would be used for analysis is Cyclistic historical trip data from the paszt 12 months (Jan 2022 -Dec 2022) https://divvy-tripdata.s3.amazonaws.com/index.html made available by Motivation International Inc.

 I have downloaded the data and opened in Excel spreadsheet, it is very large but structured with each columns having headers, same datatype in each column.
 Saved in csv format.
-The integrity of the data is not verified, The data has up to date records of trips for analyzing historic data.
+The integrity of the data is not verified.
+The data has up-to-date records of trips for analyzing historical data.
 The data has null values in some rows and duplicates.
-I would have to filter and sort the data but I would not using Excel for this.
+I would have to filter and sort the data but I would not be using Excel for this.

 ### PROCESS DATA
 I am using R for processing and analyzing, because the dataset is very large and R Studio is an IDE, so my can work will be fast and I can do all of the work on here.